 The Psychosocial training route is based at BIrkbeck College.
 Students take two compulsory core ‘methods’ modules, Intermediate Quantitative Social Research and Qualitative Social Research plus two further modules from the discipline-specific masters programmes in Psychosocial Studies or Psychoanalytic Studies..
 As part of their subject specific Psychosocial Studies training, students will also participate in the Psychosocial Studies Research Methods course that provides a systematic introduction to psychosocial methodologies (including archival research methods, narrative analysis, discourse analysis and ethnography as well as ethics training).

 These modules will all be taken in year 1 of the 1+3 mode (years 1 and 2 of part time study).
 Students who have already completed a Masters and are accepted onto the +3 mode will still be expected to take the Psychosocial Studies Research Methods course in their first year, and will be encouraged to audit appropriate modules from available programmes.

-Potential PhD students should apply by 1 December 2017 to the department of Psychosocial Studies at BIrkbeck (http://www.bbk.ac.uk/study/2016/phd/programmes/RMPPSYSL/), however there is range of possible inter-institutional supervisory arrangements with UEL and UCL.
+Potential PhD students should apply to the department of Psychosocial Studies at Birkbeck (by 09 January 2018) (http://www.bbk.ac.uk/study/2016/phd/programmes/RMPPSYSL/), however there is range of possible inter-institutional supervisory arrangements with UEL and UCL.